Morris dancers throughout North

 - Wild Rose Garland: email or call 503-544-7967

 Eugene, OR with

 - 5:30 am - dancing at the "Sun" bike-trail mile marker in

-- Breakfast with the team at a to-be-determined location!
+- Afterwards, it's breakfast with the team at a to-be-determined location.
 Then

-most of us sibble off to our day-jobs.
+most of us wander off (but with purpose) to our day-jobs.

 - For more information, check the team

 - 5:30 am - Come help Apple Tree Morris celebrate the beauty of Spring in Sonoma County as we dance up the sun on May Day

 Sebastopol Community Center Youth Annex, 425

 Morris Street, in Sebastopol.
 The dancing goes through